quantsingularity/QuantumBallot/documentation/user_manual/README.md

 ## Additional Help

-If you encounter any issues while using the Chainocracy system:
+If you encounter any issues while using the QuantumBallot system:

 - **Committee Members**: Contact the system administrator or refer to the technical documentation.
 - **Voters**: Use the "Help" section in the mobile app or contact the election support team through the provided contact information.